Naloxone Available through Syringe Exchange Programs

 - Distribution of new syringes and injection supplies at no cost

-- Education materials on: prevention of disease transmission, overdose, and substance use disorder; and treatment options, including medication-assisted therapy (MAT) and referrals
+- Education materials on prevention of disease transmission, overdose, and substance use disorder; and treatment options, including medication-assisted therapy and referrals

 - Naloxone distribution and training, or referrals to these services

-All SEPs offer overdose rescue kits (intramuscular or intranasal naloxone, directions for use) or referrals to sources for naloxone.
+All syringe exchange programs offer overdose rescue kits (intramuscular or intranasal naloxone, directions for use) or referrals to sources for naloxone.
 Many programs provide naloxone kits free of charge to people who use drugs, their friends and family, and other people who may be able to quickly respond in the event of an overdose.